CLIENT: My website's not working!!

 There are a few fundamental reasons why your website isn't organically generating you business and here they are:

-Include links to you website in all of your marketing, especially digital marketing, like social media posts.
+TOP TIP - include links to you website in all of your marketing, especially digital marketing, like social media posts.

 Otherwise go back and make sure that your website has all of the information that your client expects to see, for example: details about your service / product, what the benefits are, how much they cost, how to buy from you and reviews / portfolio of your work.